WangRyan408/eGain-Takehome/README.md

 # eGain Internship Takehome Assignment

+Package Tracking Chatbot

 ## Running Locally
 Below are instructions on running the chatbot locally.
-Due to the nature of the assignment, all data is hardcoded locally in an object at the top of the page.tsx file.
+Due to the nature of the assignment, all data is hardcoded locally in an object passed into the page.

 ### Prerequisites